isc-projects/isc-dnssec-guide/doc/introduction.rst

 12. The root name server sends its keys; at this point, the validating resolver can verify the answer(s) received in #10.

+.. _chain_of_trust:

 Chain of Trust
 ~~~~~~~~~~~~~~

 But what about the root server itself?
 Who do we go to verify root's
 keys?
 There's no parent zone for root.
 In security, you have to trust
-someone, and in the perfectly protected world of DNSSEC (we talk
+someone, and in the perfectly protected world of DNSSEC (we talk later
-about the current imperfect state later and ways to work around it),
+about the current imperfect state and ways to work around it),
 each validating resolver would only have to trust one entity, that is,
 the root name server.
 The validating resolver already has the root key
-on file (and we talk later about how we got the root key file).
+on file (we discuss later how we got the root key file).
 So
 after the answer in #12 is received, the validating resolver compares it
 to the key it already has on file.
 Providing one of the keys in the
 answer matches the one on file, we can trust the answer from root.
 Thus